omar0ali/LiteStyler/README.md

 The Margin Editor Chrome Extension allows users to customize the margins of any website they visit.
 Users can set margin values for different websites.

+>**Note**: After adjusting the margin, the changes will not be saved upon refreshing the page.
+Will add this as a feature in a later update.
+It will require storage permission.
 ## Features

 - **Custom Margin Settings:** Set margin values for each website.